 NCCN Guidelines for men and women with Cowden syndrome (PTEN Mutations)

-- Annual breast MRI with contrast and mammogram beginning at age 30-35 or earlier if family history of breast cancer before age 30
+- Annual mammogram with consideration of 3D mammograms and breast MRI with contrast and mammogram beginning at age 30-35 or earlier if family history of breast cancer before age 30.

 - Consider hysterectomy after completion of childbearing